ccall48/PyLudus/CONTRIBUTING.md

 	# For production
 	# DEBUG = false

-	# replace with your local network IP address
-	# can be a list of IP addresses or hostnames seperated by commas
+	# can be a list seperated by commas
 	ALLOWED_HOSTS='192.168.1.141,127.0.0.1' # replace with your local machine IP address, followed with your localhost IP

 	# Fusion specific variables
 	# NOTE: SECURE_SSL_REDIRECT is not used currently
 	# SECURE_SSL_REDIRECT=true
-	# replace with your local network IP address

 	DJANGO_PROTOCOL='http'
 	DJANGO_HOST='192.168.1.141' # replace with your local machine IP address DJANGO_PORT='8000'